tinacms/tina.io/content/docs/errors/esbuild-error.md

 title: 'ESbuild compilation and build errors'
 ---

-The `.tina/schema.{ts,js,tsx}` file is built with [esbuild](https://esbuild.github.io/) and execute in a node.js runtime.
+The `.tina/schema.{ts,js,tsx}` file is built with [esbuild](https://esbuild.github.io/) and executed in a node.js runtime.
 This allows you to import from outside your `.tina` folder and esbuild will handle this for us.
 This also can run into some edge cases where some things are being run on the server that should not be.

 ## ERROR: your schema was not successfully build